Why Is Critical Thinking Important?

 So, exactly what is critical thinking?
-Critical thinking is a way of calling into question any opinion, value, argument, theory, or representation through an examination of its internal quality (its logic, argument, data, etc.) and/or the reliability and credibility of the source.
+Critical thinking is a way of calling into question any opinion, value, argument, theory, or representation through an examination of its internal quality (its logic, argument, data, etc.), or the reliability and credibility of the source.

 Critical thinking does not merely aim to illuminate errors in reasoning.
 It also directs attention to weak, indecisive, or deliberately misleading arguments that exploit certain psychological tendencies to produce errors of interpretation.
 Such arguments may make leaps of logic or they may cite a single anecdote as “proof” of a general truth.

 Our cognitive limits and psychological prejudices mean that we can misinterpret anything, at any time, in any situation.
 This applies just as much to mass media or personal conversations as it does to the content in a philosophy or science class.
 Even in a world where we were all thoroughly versed in rationality and logic, where no one acted in bad faith, and where honesty was universal, we would still need to develop critical thinking skills to help overcome our other limitations.

-Human language and our senses can distort reality or produce false representations.
-Moreover, the concepts with which we think and speak change over time, or they may not be shared with those of different cultures.
-We inevitably develop assumptions and prejudices from childhood onward that imprint themselves on our experience, though they can always be thrown into question.
-Where these assumptions differ, the same line of reasoning may lead to different conclusions and different views of the world.
+Our language and our senses aren’t perfect.
+They can sometimes leave us with false impressions.
+Moreover, the concepts we use to think and speak may change over time, or they may not be shared with those of different cultures.
+We inevitably develop assumptions and prejudices from childhood onward that imprint themselves on our experience.
+Where these concepts or assumptions differ, the same set of facts may lead to different conclusions and different views.

 For example, different groups may hold different assumptions about the relative values of cultural stability and material wealth, and so the same set of facts and the same economic theory may lead to different conclusions about how to regulate big business.
 Critical thinking skills won’t solve the debate, but they will help both parties focus their disagreement and have a productive discussion.